MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-config-data-for-records.md

 > - Presence
 > - Queue membership

-### Generate FetchXML to filter records for exporting data
+### Generate FetchXML query to filter records for exporting data

 1. [Use Advanced find to create a custom view](/power-apps/user/advanced-find#create-edit-or-save-a-view-using-legacy-advanced-find).